Calm1403/CalmBot/README.md

 - $send_dog / $dog - This asks CalmBot to display a cute dog.
 - $send_meme / $meme - This asks CalmBot to display a funny.
 - $boredom / $bored - This asks CalmBot to give you a task to fulfill.

+## Note:

+The bot currently uses the prefix "$" to instantiate commands.
+I may update the bot to use the newer "slash" commands that provide the user with a graphical interface for the bot's commands, but when I asked some people if they'd prefer that: a majority said they prefer the prefix, so consequently for the time being I'll stick to the old prefix commands, but that may change in the future if discord decides to completely remove them or if people are really desperate for them and I can be bothered to re-write each file.